tarakbumba/tuncel/README.md

 Tuncel is a fork of GPL licensed Heinemann Jürgen's rpmxdgtool.
 (http://gitweb.hjcms.de/cgi-bin/index.cgi/rpmxdgtool/)

 It provides kde3/4 service menus, nautilus-actions actions for GNOME, caja-actions actions for MATE, nemo-actions actions for Cinnamon.

+Tuncel has full translations support.
+If someone who talks your native language translates related gettext po files then tuncel talks your language.

 Installation:
 -------------